bool IsValueType { get; set; }

 Usage

-Use the IsValueType property to determine if a given type is a value type.
+Use the IsValueType property to determine if a type is a value type.
 This can be useful when you need to handle value types differently from reference types, such as when performing operations that depend on the type's memory allocation behavior.

 Example